 Today’s post is all about what I eat in a day on The Whole 30!
-For those of you who aren’t familiar with The Whole 30, it’s literally what it sounds like, a 30 day program that has you focus on real, whole foods.
+For those of you who aren’t familiar with The Whole 30, it’s literally what it sounds like, a 30-day program that has you focus on real, whole foods.

-What’s on plan on the Whole 30?
+What is the Whole 30?

-Foods like meat, fruits, vegetables, nuts and seeds are all on plan.
+In the words of the Whole30 creators themselves, It is a “reset” for your body.

 Unlike other diets, there is no restriction on calorie intake or weighing oneself involved.
-In the words of the creators themselves, It is a “reset” for your body.

-The idea is to take out certain food groups from your diet for 30 days and then reintroduce them back in gradually to see how you react to them.
+The idea is to take out certain food groups like gluten, dairy, sugar, soy, grains, and some additives from your diet for 30 days and then reintroduce them back in gradually to see how you react to them.
 Thus creating a personalized diet plan designed for you.
-This protocol is much like an elimination diet and if you have digestive and other chronic issues like eczema, psoriasis, PCOS, Hashimoto’s and any other condition that just won’t go away, then you may want to try The Whole 30 out.
+This protocol is much like an elimination diet and if you have digestive and other chronic issues like eczema, psoriasis, PCOS, Hashimoto’s, and any other condition that just won’t go away, then you may want to try The Whole 30.

 Foods to avoid